 Rotate the deployer role.
 There shouldn’t be a deployer in the team, every member of the team should know how to deploy (the Release Script helps a lot in this).
 This will improve the process as the more people involved, the more ideas and error detection you’ll get.
 It will also protect you from not being able to deploy when the “deployer” gets sick (because they will get sick).

-Share your release plan and schedule to anyone whom your deployment might affect (stakeholders, other teams, QAs, …) way before the release date.
+Share your release plan and schedule to anyone whom your deployment might affect (stakeholders, other teams, QA consultants, …) way before the release date.
 This will help you find out any side effects you can suffer from or create, that you may not even be aware of (maybe there’s a huge infrastructure change already scheduled, and it could be better to postpone your deployment).
 It’s really useful to have a channel dedicated to releases in your messaging app of choice for these kinds of things.

 Prepare the smoke and acceptance tests with the QA team.
 They should coordinate with POs and stakeholders to prepare the best tests so that to assure that after the deployment is done, everything is doing what it’s supposed to.